One person found dead and 100 homes destroyed in Australian bushfires

 On Saturday morning, there were six emergency-level fires burning in NSW, with more than 70 fires across the state in total.

-Further north in Queensland, thousands of residents from the Sunshine Coast region spent the night in evacuation centers, after fire authorities told them to leave.
+Further north in Queensland, thousands of residents from the Sunshine Coast region spent the night in evacuation centres, after fire authorities told them to leave.